 In the UK, Government and officials simply pass off the responsibility to the Scientific Advisory Committee on Nutrition (SACN) which produced a report on “Carbohydrates and Health” in 2015 (1).
 The report itself is absolutely pathetic.
 It simply lumps together the results of various investigations and invariably concludes that there is “no association” between T2D and the intake of total carbohydrates.
 There is not the slightest indication of any attempt to understand what causes T2D and why the incidence continues to grow.
-There is no reference to the outstanding work of Gerald Reaven, who has proposed the theoretical framework for the “Metabolic Syndrome”.
+There is no reference to the outstanding work of Gerald Reaven, who has worked out the theoretical framework for the “Metabolic Syndrome” (2).
 This provides valuable insight the relationships between a wide range of diseases/conditions including T2D, heart disease, obesity, hypertension, stroke and cancer.
-The common factor is hyperinsulinaemia (too much insulin), which can only be caused by excessive consumption of sugar and carbohydrates.
+The common factor is hyperinsulinaemia (too much insulin), which is primarily caused by excessive consumption of sugar and carbohydrates.
 When there is an excessive amount of insulin in the body, this causes insulin resistance (IR), which is very often the start of a process that results in a chronic disease.
 The failure to address these issues means the report lacks credibility.

 Personal case histories

 I have lost count of the number of cases related to me by individuals with the same story, which is this: